-AIIB34, UNDP, World Bank), national development agencies35 and private actors such as philanthropic foundations (such as the Gates Foundation) or commercial banks.
-This scenery is much more plural than it was until the 1990s due to the rise of China and other powers, which are now both recipients and funders in the development project (in particular the BRICS countries).
-Since the 1990s, more and more private actors have also become central to the field (philanthropies, civil society organization but also private commercial banks) as well as hybrid, often multi-stakeholder platforms, including coalitions of public and private actors (such as GAVI).36
+The international development project is driven by a wide variety of actors-from the South, from the North, and from the international plane.
+Relevant actors in the South are primarily states, but increasingly also other governmental units, such as cities, to some extent also private NGOs or companies.
+These actors interact with international institutions (such as the AIIB,34 UNDP, World Bank), national development agencies,35 and private actors such as philanthropic foundations (such as the Gates Foundation) or commercial banks.
+This scenery is much more plural than it was until the 1990s due to the rise of China and other powers, which are now both recipients and funders in the development project (in particular, the BRICS countries).
+Since the 1990s, more and more private actors have also become central to the field (philanthropies, civil society organisations, but also private commercial banks) as well as hybrid, often multistakeholder platforms, including coalitions of public and private actors (such as GAVI).36

-The law of development regulates the interaction between these actors with respect to development transfers and is to that end laid down by and between these actors.37 In the South, legal sources are constitutional, administrative or other laws that regulate the interaction with or concerning transferring partners.38 The major part of development law, however, is to be found in the rules of donor agencies, i.e. their founding treaties and their secondary law39 or in national laws on development in donor states.40 Effectively, donors are often unilaterally setting the rules of how they operate, which binds those who receive transfers.
-This applies to public agencies but also private ones, such as commercial banks, who set the terms of their engagement with lenders, including states.41 Development law is also
+The law of development regulates the interaction between these actors with respect to development transfers and is to that end laid down by and between these actors.37 In the South, legal sources are constitutional, administrative, or other laws that regulate the interaction with or concerning transferring partners.38 The major part of development law, however, is to be found in the rules of donor agencies, i.e. their founding treaties and their secondary law,39 or in national laws on development in donor states.40 Effectively, donors L are often unilaterally setting the rules of how they operate, which binds those who receive transfers.
+This applies to public agencies but also private ones, such as commercial banks, who set the terms of their engagement with lenders, including states.41 Development law is also laid down in bilateral agreements between donor and recipient, structuring any given intervention.
+There is finally a layer of multilateral declarations and soft law that is providing a normative framework within which actors cooperate.
+The best examples here are the Millennium/Sustainable Development Goals (SDGs) or the Paris Declaration.42 The sources of the law of development and their legal nature are hence very mixed.
+There are hard-law elements in the traditional sources (mostly international treaties, but also constitutional or statutory law), but there is also soft law and norms at the borderline of formal and informal (such as internal rules of IOS).43